 Your head is spinning.

 In today’s world, we’ve really hyped up the concept of clean eating.
-It’s easy to feel like each time you don’t eat 100% healthy, you can see your arteries clogging up, the fat cells multiplying on your hips, and your lifespan shortening.
+It’s easy to feel like each time you don’t eat 100% healthy, you can see your arteries clogging up, your fat cells multiplying, and your lifespan shortening.

 As a health nut, I’ve definitely fallen victim to this.

-And this poor person who asked this question on Quora is definitely struggling too:
+And the poor person who asked this question on Quora is definitely struggling too:

 “Since nearly all food is unhealthy in some way, should I just give up and die after eating deliciously during my shorter lifespan?”

-We can’t eat green smoothies, salads, veggie soups, and whole-wheat everything all the time – nor should we!
+We can’t eat green smoothies, salads, veggie soups, and whole-grain everything all the time – nor should we!

 It’s time to find out!